Entropia-Tracker/entropia-tracker.github.io/_posts/2021-12-12-entropia-tracker.md

 ---
 layout: post
-title: Entropia Tracker
+title: Entropia Tracker public release
 categories: [News, Entropia Universe]
 ---

-First post
+It has been released 🥳